Sri Lankan Black Tea

-Amba's farms are 100% organic, certified under the European Union.
-No chemicals, artificial fertilizers, or pesticides are used.
+Amba's farms are 100% organic: No chemicals, artificial fertilizers, or pesticides are used.
 To maintain and enhance soil fertility, Amba uses green plant material from the estate's ground and manure from their own herd of ‘rescue cows’, as well as shade trees that naturally induce nitrogen-rich soil.

 We stayed at Amba and instantly fell in love with the people and their story.
 After tasting their teas and tisanes, we sourced our absolute favorites: This Ceylon highlands and Hand-cut Lemongrass.
 As well as their handmade coasters.

 Our Ceylon Highlands is a premium "Broken Orange Pekoe" (a classic grade of black tea in Sri Lanka), handpicked and rolled in small batches using a custom mini-roller that can only process up to 15kg per batch (by comparison, the largest rollers in the big factories can process up to 1,000kg per hour!)